-The Islamic holy month of Ramadan is expected to begin on or around 28 June 2014 and finish on or around 27 July 2014.
+The Islamic holy month of Ramadan is expected to begin around 18 June 2015, and last until about 17 July.
 The exact timing of Ramadan depends on the sightings of the moon and this differs from country to country.
 During Ramadan, Muslims refrain from a number of activities, mainly eating, drinking and smoking, between sunrise and sunset.

 Australians travelling to countries with significant Muslim communities should take care to respect religious and cultural sensitivities, rules and customs.
 In particular, people who are not fasting are advised to avoid eating, drinking and smoking in the presence of people who are fasting.

 In some Muslim countries during Ramadan, eating, drinking and smoking in public during the day is illegal and may attract the attention of local authorities.
 You should seek local advice.